USMT 4.0 migration from x86 to x64 results in corrupted COM+ components

 For more information about USMT and config.xml files, see the following Microsoft TechNet Article:

-Once you have generated the config.xml file, you must edit the following section, depending on source operating system (OS):
+Once you've generated the config.xml file, you must edit the following section, depending on source operating system (OS):

 Save your changes to config.xml.
 Include the updated config.xml when using scanstate.exe to work around the issue.
 For example: